AdobeDocs/experience-manager-65.es-ES/help/sites-deploying/expiration-static-objects.md

 ---
 title: Caducidad de objetos estáticos
 seo-title: Expiration of Static Objects
-description: Aprenda a configurar AEM para que los objetos estáticos no caduquen (durante un período de tiempo razonable).
+description: AEM Aprenda a configurar los objetos estáticos de modo que no caduquen (durante un período de tiempo razonable).
 seo-description: Learn how to configure AEM so that static objects do not expire (for a reasonable period of time).
 uuid: ee019a3d-4133-4d40-98ec-e0914b751fb3
 contentOwner: User